 The Internet continues to be incorporated into our lives each and every day.
-Businesses who don’t prioritize their online efforts and optimize for local search will be left behind.
+Businesses that don’t prioritize their online efforts and optimize for local searches will be left behind.
 Take a look at our suggestions below to make sure that doesn’t happen to your small business!

 Focus on more than just your products and services

 When it comes to your website, many small business owners feel like they need to solely concentrate on the products and services they sell.
 Don’t make this mistake!
 Especially in smaller communities, there are likely just a few other businesses that sell similar products or services.
 If a potential customer is browsing your website, chances are they’re going to stumble onto one of your competitors, too.